signalogic/SigSRF_SDK/mediaTest_readme.md

 Command line arguments in the above examples are explained in [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference).

+<a name="codecauto-detection"></a>
+#### Codec Auto-Detection

+In dynamic session mode, when mediaMin finds a new unique combination of IP address, port, and payload type, it creates a new session.
+In that process mediaMin examines the RTP payload type and payload header to determine the codec type.
+The code in mediaMin.cpp that does this is surprisingly accurate for dynamic payload types (tested against more than 100 pcaps with a variety of codecs) but it's still an estimate and not guaranteed correct.
+If not, SDP information can be used to override codec auto-detection. mediaMin supports three (3) types of SDP info:

+> .sdp file given on the command line, for example -sinfo.sdp.
+See [SDP Support](#user-content-sdpsupport) below<br/>
+> SIP invite packet in the pcap (occurring before RTP packets)<br/>
+> SAP/SDP protocol packet in the pcap<br/>

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration